• Home

 How is my story relevant to physical therapy?

 I knew my pain was not coming from the musculoskeletal system (muscles, bones, ligaments, tendons, etc) because it was not reproducible, meaning there was nothing specific I could do to make the symptoms worse or better.
-If your pain isn’t reproducible, traditional physical therapy will not help and you should seek out medical care instead.** However, there are many issues that call for a visit to your physical therapist, as explained below.
+If your pain isn’t reproducible, traditional physical therapy will not help and you should seek out medical care instead.** However, there are many issues that call for a visit to see a physical therapist, as explained below.

-When should you be evaluated by a physical therapist?
+When should you see a physical therapist?

 If you have any of the following issues, it’s worth calling your physical therapist to get an appointment as soon as possible: